spaceface7264/wall-b/README.md

-# 🧗‍♀️ Bouldering Community App
+# 🧗‍♀️ Wall-B

-A modern, mobile-first web application for the bouldering community featuring real-time chat, community posts, gym database, and user profiles.
+**Wall-B** is a modern, mobile-first web application for the bouldering community featuring real-time chat, community posts, gym database, and user profiles.

+*Your bouldering community hub* 🎯

 ## ✨ Features